SynxFlow/SynxFlow/docs/source/quickstart.md

 from synxflow import flood
 ```

-The inputs can be prepared by [hipims-io](https://pypi.org/project/hipims-io/).
-This package has already been included as part of synxflow, you can import it by
+The IO package for processing inputs and outputs can be imported by

 ```python
 from synxflow import IO